sscardarelli/siberia_lai/README.md

 # siberia_lai
-Calculate overstory and understory lai
+Calculate overstory and understory lai for larch forests in Siberia Understory lai is for woody shrubs only